borntofrappe/rho/README.md

 Manage the text input with a mixed state strategy:

-- in the parent home widget consider the controller and focus node, so that it is ultimately possible to extract the text and manage the focus around the widget, not to mention the visibility of the fab component
+- in the parent home widget consider the controller and focus node, so that it is ultimately possible to extract the text and manage the focus around the widget, not to mention the visibility of the floating action button:

 - in the child widget update a boolean flag to highlight whether the text field is empty or not